 We may collect all types of personal data about you as described in Section 2 above under the definition of “personal data.”

-You agree that we may collect and process all such personal data that you provide to us, or that you manifestly make public through publication or otherwise, and/or any entity which retains us and provides to us to enable us to provide the services (the “Services”) for which we were retained by said customer and as otherwise set forth in the agreement related to such Services.
+We collect and process personal data that you provide to us, that you manifestly make public through publication or otherwise, and/or that any entity which retains us provides to us to enable us to provide the services (the “Services”) for which we were retained by said customer and as otherwise set forth in the agreement related to such Services.
 In addition to the Services identified on the website, these Services may also include Services in connection with the use and management of the website and all content and services therein.

-You also hereby consent that we may use your personal data for the following additional purposes which may be included in, or part of, the Services:
+We may also use your personal data for the following additional purposes which may be included in, or part of, the Services:

 Please do not supply the following to us: